Anna Laslett-Borja BA DipIntegrative Counselling MBACP

-I offer open-ended and short-term counselling, including a 6 week block of sessions, face-to-face and online.
+I offer open-ended and short-term counselling, including a 6 week block of sessions, currently working online.
 We have an initial session during which we can talk through your issues, expectations and hopes and where you can ask any questions you may have.
 Then we decide together on the way forward for you.
 There is no obligation to continue if it's not right for you.
-I value working in collaboration with you and will conduct regular reviews.
-During these, we consider how you feel about our work together and how you would like to move forward.
+I value your feedback and we regularly talk together about how things are going between us.

 Training, qualifications & experience